Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models

-To address this issue, we propose Task Tokens, a novel approach that integrates goal-based control with reward-driven optimization within GC-BFMs like MaskedMimic.
-Our method, illustrated in \cref{fig:method achitecture}, establishes a hybrid control paradigm: users provide high-level behavioral priors via goals (e.g., "walk toward the object while facing forward"), while the system autonomously learns task-specific embeddings to optimize dense rewards (e.g., "strike the target with maximum impact").
+To this end, we propose Task Tokens, a novel approach that integrates goal-based control with reward-driven optimization within GC-BFMs like MaskedMimic.
+Our method, illustrated in \cref{fig:method achitecture}, establishes a hybrid control paradigm: users provide high-level behavioral priors via goals (e.g., ``walk toward the object while facing forward'').
+These goals are encoded using the pre-existing GC-BFM.
+Concurrently, the system autonomously learns, via reinforcement learning, task-specific embeddings to optimize dense rewards (e.g., ``strike the target with maximum impact'').
+In this setting, Task Tokens serve to refine and enhance the user-defined goals: they build upon the priors by incorporating reward feedback, allowing the model to achieve more precise and effective behaviors than either approach could alone.
 This integration leverages the inherent tokenization framework of GC-BFMs, enabling a seamless combination of user-defined and learned conditioning tokens.

-A key component of our approach is the Task Token encoder, a neural network that maps task observations to supplementary goal tokens, augmenting user-specified directives.
-We train this encoder using reinforcement learning, while preserving the pretrained BFM's weights to retain its extensive behavioral knowledge.
+Our training paradigm preserves the pretrained BFM’s extensive behavioral knowledge.
 During training, the system generates behaviors from the BFM, conditioned on both user-defined goals and the emergent Task Tokens, optimizing the encoder to produce tokens that align behaviors with task-specific rewards.
-This strategy ensures that the resulting motions remain consistent with the natural motion manifold defined by the frozen BFM.
+This strategy ensures that the resulting motions remain consistent with the motion manifold defined by the frozen BFM, ensuring robustness and multi-modality capabilities.
+Inspired by parameter-efficient adaptation techniques in NLP \citep{hu2021loralowrankadaptationlarge,houlsby2019parameterefficienttransferlearningnlp,li2021prefixtuningoptimizingcontinuousprompts} our method modifies the model’s behavior through a lightweight, trainable module that leverages gradients from the frozen BFM.
+This allows the Task Token encoder to guide behavior without fine-tuning the full model, making it scalable for solving many downstream tasks.